Case Study – Optimizing Maintenance Management and Real Estate Audits with Cadulis

 2. Industry Overview

-In the real estate sector, the trend is clear: professionals must adopt digital tools to centralize maintenance, ensure reliable audits, and improve responsiveness.
-Benchmarks show that maintenance and audit management software offers:
+In real estate, the trend is clear: professionals must adopt digital tools to centralize maintenance, ensure reliable audits, and increase responsiveness.
+Benchmarks show that maintenance and audit management software provide:

 - Transparent tracking of interventions.